-The subject of this homework is a simple application that will enable the calculation of basic statistics on natural language texts, e.g., detect the number of letters, words, or sentences.
-The input text can be passed via the standard input, just as we need to be capable of reading it from input files.
+The subject of this homework is a simple application that will enable the calculation of basic statistics on (almost) natural language texts, e.g., detect the number of letters, words, or sentences.
+Input text can be gained via the standard input or input files.
 On the other hand, we need to be able to write the calculated statistics to the standard output or to output files, too.